The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: Conclusions and Outlook

 Many further theoretical questions regarding predictability which we believe to be of research interest remain unanswered.
 First, it would be natural to explore whether predictability in returns can be entirely explained by order book structure or if recurring trading patterns play a relevant role.
 Next, one could compare the predictive performance of the deep learning architectures discussed in this paper to that of the models based on carefully engineered features considered in \citet{AitSahalia2022}.
 Finally, only Nasdaq-traded stocks were considered in this paper.
 This is a centralized electronic dealer market on which relatively big companies are listed.
 It would be interesting to explore whether similar results are obtained for securities traded on exchanges with different market structures.
-For example, one could consider auction markets (e.g. NYSE) or foreign exchange markets.
 With appropriate experimental setups, we believe the model confidence set procedure used in this paper provides a solid framework to tackle all these questions.

 On the practical side, there are some relevant issues one should consider.
-First, it is essential to note that in this paper, we focus on mid-to-mid returns, which are not tradeable in practice.
+First, it is essential to note that in this paper we focus on mid-to-mid returns, which are not tradable in practice.
 When considering specific trading applications, one should thus define the return labels appropriately, for example, working with ask-to-bid returns.
 Second, in this paper, we use an order book-driven clock.
 In practice, this means the prediction horizon is intrinsically stochastic, which might be a problem in execution.
 Another critical aspect that would need to be accounted for in practical high-frequency trading is total execution speed.
-This consists of order book information latency, model prediction run time, and order submission speed. \citet{deepLOB} and \citet{deepOF} argue that their models (which are also considered in this paper) are sufficiently fast to be used by traders with good connections.
+This consists of order book information latency, model prediction run time, and order submission speed. \citet{deepLOB} and \citet{deepOF} argue that their models (which are also considered in this paper) are sufficiently fast to be used by traders with good connections: see Appendix \ref{app:latencies} for a discussion on the effects of infrastructure latency.